-One touch of one hummingbird and all of them are flying, fearless in space, reminding me of hummingbirds in the Costa Rican Monteverde Rain Forest, reminding me of a hummingbird in South Fork, Colorado, reminding me of hummingbird’s gravitating to a feeder on brother Alan’s front porch in Palo Duro Canyon.
+One touch of one hummingbird and all of them are flying, fearless in space, reminding me of hummingbirds in the Costa Rican Monteverde Rain Forest, reminding me of a hummingbird in South Fork, Colorado, reminding me of hummingbird’s gravitating to a feeder on brother Alan’s front porch in Palo Duro Canyon, Texas during recent visits.

-The hummingbird’s all dance in the air, in a circle, set in motion by a little tap by my right hand forefinger.
+These hand made hummingbird’s in a Santo Domingo art gallery all dance in front of me in the air, in an orbiting circle, set in motion by a little tap by my right hand forefinger.

-Setting things in motion is what us humans do, instinctively.
+Setting things in motion is what us humans do, instinctively, all the time.

-My right forefinger, on my laptop mouse, starts this video in motion too, with a slight gentle tap.
+My right forefinger, on my laptop mouse, starts this post’s video in motion too, with a slight gentle left click..

 The black sales woman has music on, a glowing smile, and is gracious enough to let me take my time and just browse on a quiet afternoon in the middle of the week.